Grant applications are reviewed quarterly.

 All grant applications will receive a written response on the decision of the Board of Trustees after each quarterly meeting.

-Application forms will be available from the executive director of the Westfield Foundation or from the website. https://thewestfieldfoundation.com/
+Application forms are also available from the executive director of the Westfield Foundation.
+Contact the Foundation here for more information.

 At the conclusion of the grants period, grantees are expected, upon request, to submit an accounting of all disbursements and a narrative report comparing accomplishments with objectives.